-It’s a disappointing trap to think people will always be there while asking you the hard questions that you need to transform.
+It’s a disappointing trap to think people will always be there to ask you the hard questions that you need to transform.
 And to compound this problem, those individuals will not have all the correct information, which brings you to a significant life decision.

 If you really and truly want to be found out for who you are, you will have to foist yourself on others while requiring them to get into the trenches of your life.
 If you desire to be the person God wants you to be, you’re going to have to take the initiative.